cnabio/cnab-spec/101-bundle-json.md

     - `path` describes the _absolute path within the invocation image_ where the invocation image expects to find the credential.
 Specified path MUST NOT be a subpath of `/cnab/app/outputs`.
     - `env` contains _the name of an environment variable_ that the invocation image expects to have available when executing the CNAB `run` tool (covered in the next section).
     - `description` contains a user-friendly description of the credential.
     - `required` indicates whether this credential MUST be supplied.
-By default, it is `false`, which means the credential is optional.
+By default it is `false`, which means the credential is optional.
 When `true`, a runtime MUST fail if the credential is not provided.

 One of `env` or `path` MUST be specified.
 (Both MAY be provided).